elvis-mw/Netflix-Data-Analysis-Using-SQL/README.md

 GO
 ```
 Insight:
--This query identifies the single longest movie available on Netflix.
+- This query identifies the single longest movie available on Netflix.

--Useful for analyzing content length distribution and identifying exceptionally long movies.
+- Useful for analyzing content length distribution and identifying exceptionally long movies.

--Can be modified to retrieve the top N longest movies by changing TOP 1 to TOP N.
+- Can be modified to retrieve the top N longest movies by changing TOP 1 to TOP N.

 ### 13.Find content added in the last 5 years.flix.
 ```sql